Skip to main content

 If you find any issues or ways you can improve through your reviews and assessments, you need to address them.
 If things go wrong, you need to:

-• practise open disclosure* (Outcome 2.3).
+• practise open disclosure (Outcome 2.3).
 This means being open about what has gone wrong.
-Share what went wrong with older people, their family and carers
+Share what went wrong with older people, their supporters and others they may want to involve, such as family and carers

 • put in place strategies to mitigate the risk of things going wrong again.